ebrahimabdallah/Designing-Data-Intensive-Applications/Chapter 1 /Notes.md

 3- search indexes :-Allow users to search data by keyword or filter it in various ways

-4-stream pro‐cessing :-Send a message to another process asynchronously
+4-stream processing :-Send a message to another process asynchronously

 5-batch processing:-Periodically  large amount of data

-* many database systems with different charac‐ teristics, because different applications have different requirements
+* many database systems with different charac teristics, because different applications have different requirements

 # Thinking About Data Systems